- Play outside

 Screen Time & Children

 When kids watch a screen, there are flickering lights or small changes of lights that cause a release of adrenaline and cortisol.
-These shut down the neocortex of the brain and our brain goes into reaction/survival mode (fight or flight).
+Adrenaline and cortisol shut down the neocortex of the brain and our brain goes into reaction/survival mode (fight or flight).
 It is very difficult to calm down from this state.
 This adrenaline is also addictive, leaving kids wanting more and more screen time.

 Being in fight or flight (from screen time), is stressful for children.
 Stress shuts down parts of the brain that allow us to reason and learn.